As Parkinson’s disease (PD) progresses, it is common to experience changes in the spine, hands and feet.

 - Discuss testing your blood level of vitamin D with your physician.
 If it is low, follow your doctor’s advice on taking supplements.

 - Get active and keep moving.
 Exercise helps maintain strong bones and can ease dystonia among other symptoms.
 There is no gold standard exercise — whatever you enjoy and can do is the right exercise.
 Try to be active at least 30-45 minutes daily.
-Walking, swimming, yoga, Tai Chi, dancing, etc. are all good choices.
+Walking, swimming, yoga, Tai chi and dancing are all good choices.

 - See a physical therapist for advice on how to stretch, strengthen and relax your muscles and for a program of exercises tailored to your own PD symptoms.